Santa Elena (Spanish Florida): History

 In 1576, natives of the nearby Orista and Escamacu settlements burned Santa Elena.
 The Spanish abandoned Fort San Felipe, which was also burned.
-A year later, the Spanish returned and rebuilt the mission settlement, at the same time constructing Fort San Marcos.
+A year later, the Spanish returned and rebuilt the settlement, at the same time constructing Fort San Marcos.
 In 1580, the Spanish repelled an attack on the island by 2,000 natives.

 In May 1586 Francis Drake led an English force to raid and burn St. Augustine in La Florida.
 The Spanish feared another raid, and concluded that their settlements were being overstretched, undermanned and underarmed.
 Governor Pedro Menéndez Márquez conferred with the Council of the Indies in Seville (who received confirmation of St. Augustine's destruction by July) and King Philip II of Spain.
 They decided to concentrate their colonial efforts at St. Augustine.
 Mendendez abandoned Santa Elena and Parris Island.
 This marked the end of the permanent Spanish presence in what today is South Carolina.
 The Spanish retreated to present-day Florida, deciding to focus on colonizing other areas of the continent.
 The Escamacu people, who converted to Roman Catholicism before the Spaniards abandoned the site in 1587, kept their religion.
 They survived as a tribe into the early 17th century; after that they assimilated into larger tribes.

 During the 21 years of Spanish occupation, Santa Elena was the site of several forts, including Fort San Salvador, built by Menéndez in 1566; Fort San Felipe, established after the arrival of additional troops and supplies; and Fort San Marcos, erected during the second occupation at Santa Elena.
 Since the late 20th century, the site of Santa Elena has been extensively studied through archaeological studies and multi-disciplinary investigation.

+Missions

+A few missions to Native people living in the vicinity of Santa Elena were established from 1566 to 1570, including Escamau-Orista, Guatari, and Joadi.